-My leadership and instruction in the classroom is an important part of my role as a professor here at The Ohio State University.
+My leadership and instruction in the classroom is an important part of my role as an instructor here at The Ohio State University.
 This course serves as a special topics in communication technology overview on social media.
 This makes for a course that will likely resonate with you on a personal level and a fun one for me to teach!
-Despite being a fun course, I maintain high standards for my own performance as the professor and, consequently, will ask the same of you.
+Despite being a fun course, I maintain high standards for my own performance as the instructor and, consequently, will ask the same of you.
 Success in any undertaking requires consistent dedication and learning in your college classes is no different.
 The grade you earn in this course will reflect your effort.
 If you find yourself struggling to achieve what you are here to accomplish then please come speak with me so that I might help you strategize your approach to my class.
-Especially in the time of a pandemic, my (virtual) door is open.